Dr Andrew Mayers

 This page provides an overview of the perinatal mental health campaigns that I am privileged to be a part of, and the research and professional work that I undertake.
 This typically focuses on pre- and postnatal depression, postpartum psychosis (including bipolar disorders), and maternal OCD.
 The term 'perinatal' refers to the period from pregnancy to one year after the birth.
 Mental health affects the mother, the father, and the child - the entire family.
 I have been associated with perinatal mental health services since 2003, when I started work as a research co-ordinator for a team based near the New Forest in Hampshire (operated by what was then Hampshire Partnership NHS Trust, now Southern Health NHS Foundation Trust).
 Under the inspirational supervision of Dr Alain Gregoire, I soon developed a passion for maternal mental health.

 Much of my current work focuses on campaigning for better services (through national groups such as the Maternal Mental Health Alliance and the Perinatal Mental Health Partnership.
 You will find a summary of that work on this page, with more detail on the campaigns page.
+You can also read an overview of some of the perinatal mental illnesses.
 I also promote awareness about perinatal mental health, mostly through social media.
 I deliver mental health training programmes for health professionals (including pre- and post-registration health visitors and midwives), through Bournemouth University and Dorset HealthCare University NHS Foundation Trust.
 I work closely with the perinatal mother and baby unit in Bournemouth.
-I also support several perinatal mental health charities nationally (see awareness pages).
+I also support several perinatal mental health charities nationally (see support page).
 I am currently working with partners to promote more awareness for fathers' mental health.

 Working with some truly great people, I am part of some highly influential campaigns.
 Through these, we have several aims: to raise public awareness; encourage people to talk freely about perinatal mental health (and seek support); provide better support for families (by improving NHS and community services, and funding charitable groups); help educate key health professionals (such as GPs, midwives, health visitors,and obstetricians); and foster better communication between services and professionals.